WHOSE SIDE WERE YOU ON?

 Wynd later admitted he had no idea whether he’d fought for the Kays or the Chattans.
 History also has a problem determining which families were involved in the so-called Battle of the Clans.
 The identities of the Chattans and Kays has long been disputed.
 The Macintoshes, Camerons, Davidsons, Macphersons, Keiths, Macgillivrays, Farquharsons and Macbeans have all been linked to the battle.
 Modern historians believe that fight was between rival factions within the Chattan clan confederacy.

-Next Week - SURE THING
+Next Week - The Piper's Warning

 To keep things simple, I've decided to base the following on the regular Scottish regiments as they were at the time of the Second World War.